geotools/geotools/docs/user/welcome/architecture.rst

-gt-main        Implements for accessing spatial data gt-xml         Implements of common spatial xml formats gt-cql         Implements of Common Query Language for filters gt-main        Implements filter, feature, etc... gt-api         Definition of interfaces for working with spatial information jts            Definition and implementation of Geometry gt-coverage    Implementation for accessing raster information gt-referencing Implementation of co-ordinate location and transformation
+gt-main        Implements for accessing spatial data gt-xml         Implements of common spatial xml formats gt-cql         Implements of Common Query Language for filters gt-main        Interfaces for working with spatial information.
+Implements filter, feature, etc... jts            Definition and implementation of Geometry gt-coverage    Implementation for accessing raster information gt-referencing Implementation of co-ordinate location and transformation